Alexis Beka Beka: Club career

-Caen

 Beka Beka made his debut with Caen in a 0–0 Ligue 2 tie with Clermont on 20 December 2019.
 He signed his first professional contract with the club on 9 June 2020.

-Lokomotiv Moscow

 On 23 August 2021, Beka Beka signed a five-year contract with Russian Premier League club Lokomotiv Moscow.

-OGC Nice

-On 1 August 2022, Beka Beka signed for Ligue 1 club OGC Nice on a five-year deal, for a reported fee of €14 million.
+On 1 August 2022, Beka Beka signed for Ligue 1 club Nice on a five-year deal, for a reported fee of €14 million.
+His contract with the club was terminated on 16 August 2024.

+On 22 February 2025, Beka Beka made his first appearance since 2023 as a substitute for Caen's reserve team in a 4–1 defeat to Grand-Quevilly FC in the Championnat National 3.

+In the summer of 2025, Beka Beka signed a three-year contract with La Louvière in Belgium.

 International career

 Beka Beka is a youth international for France.
 He was part of the France Olympic team that competed at the 2020 Summer Olympics.

 Personal life

-Born in France, Beka Beka is of Congolese descent.
+Born in France, Beka Beka holds French and Congolese nationalities.

+On 29 September 2023, Beka Beka made headlines for threatening to commit suicide by jumping from the Magnan viaduct in Nice.
+Negotiations with a club psychologist were ongoing while emergency services, firemen, and the military were involved in the operation.
+The viaduct is approximately 100 meters high, causing traffic disruptions on the A8 autoroute.
+Beka Beka was safely removed from the scene by emergency services.